The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Introduction

-Note that the GEP, $Av = \lambda Bv$, is \emph{similar} to the eigenvalue problem, $B^{-1}A w = \lambda' w$, in a formal sense (see Proposition~\ref{sim_mat} in \Appxref{app:prelims}).
-There are two reasons for working with the GEP instead: 1) inverting $B$ is prohibitively expensive for a large matrix and 2) while $A$ and $B \succ 0$ are symmetric, $B^{-1}A$ is not, which hides useful information about the eigenvalues and eigenvectors (they are necessarily real and $B$-orthogonal).
-This also highlights that the GEP is a fundamentally more challenging problem than SVD and why a direct application of previous game-theoretic approaches such as~\citep{gemp2021eigengame,gemp2022eigengame} is not possible.
+Note that the \gep{}, $Av = \lambda Bv$, is similar to the eigenvalue problem $B^{-1}A v = \lambda v$.
+There are two reasons for working with the \gep{} instead: 1) inverting $B$ is prohibitively expensive for a large matrix and 2) while $A$ and $B \succ 0$ are symmetric, $B^{-1}A$ is not, which hides useful information about the eigenvalues and eigenvectors (they are necessarily real and $B$-orthogonal).
+This also highlights that the \gep{} is a fundamentally more challenging problem than SVD and why a direct application of previous game-theoretic approaches such as~\citep{gemp2021eigengame,gemp2022eigengame} is not possible.

-The complexity of solving the GEP is $\mathcal{O}(d^3)$ where $d$ is the dimension of the square matrix $A$ (equiv. $B$).
-Several libraries exist for solving the GEP in-memory~\citep{tzounas2020comparison}.
-For example, \texttt{scipy} calls \texttt{LAPACK} which solves the GEP via a Schur decomposition.
+The complexity of solving the \gep{} is $\mathcal{O}(d^3)$ where $d$ is the dimension of the square matrix $A$ (equiv. $B$).
+Several libraries exist for solving the \gep{} in-memory~\citep{tzounas2020comparison}.
+There is also a vast numerics literature we cannot do justice that considers large matrices~\citep{sorensen2002numerical}.

-The in-memory implementations of GEP solvers are quite sophisticated.
-In contrast, machine learning research has developed simple approximate solvers for singular value decomposition (SVD) that scale to very large datasets~\citep{allen2017first}.
-It is surprising, given the importance of the GEP to machine learning and statistics, that we do not yet have a simple, iterative solution to this problem.
-In this work, we contribute the first simple, elegant solution to this root problem of machine learning and statistics, including \begin{itemize} \item A game whose Nash equilibrium is the top-$k$ GEP solution, \item An easily parallelizable algorithm with $\mathcal{O}(dk)$ per-iteration complexity relying only on matrix-vector products, \item An empirical evaluation on problems $100\times$ larger than previous state-of-the-art. \end{itemize} The game and accompanying algorithm are developed synergistically to achieve a formulation that is amenable to analysis and naturally leads to an elegant and efficient algorithm.
+We specifically focus on the stochastic, streaming data setting which is of particular interest to machine learning methods which learn by iterating over small minibatches of data (e.g., stochastic gradient descent).
+Under this setting, machine learning research has developed simple approximate solvers for singular value decomposition (SVD) that scale to very large datasets~\citep{allen2017first}.
+Similarly, in this work, we contribute a simple, elegant solution to the \gep{}, including \begin{itemize} \item A game whose Nash equilibrium is the top-$k$ \gep{} solution, \item An easily parallelizable algorithm with $\mathcal{O}(dk)$ per-iteration complexity relying only on matrix-vector products, \item An empirical analysis of neural similarity on activations $1000\times$ larger than prior work. \end{itemize} The game and accompanying algorithm are developed synergistically to achieve a formulation that is amenable to analysis and naturally leads to an elegant and efficient algorithm.